aj-rom/tracker/README.md

 ## Getting Started

 1. Clone this repository and navigate to the folder you cloned it into.
-2. Run: `npm install && npm start`.
+2. Run: `yarn install && npm start`.
 3. Navigate to [http://localhost:3000](http://localhost:3000).
 4. Begin interacting with the application.